Our Essential Services

 Pre-paid mobile phone services are usually available without a new device.
-If you already have a functioning cell phone, this is an easy way to get connected quickly.
+This is an easy way to get connected quickly if you already have a functioning cell phone.
 The first payment is made when signing a contract in a shop or when ordering the service online and activating your new cell phone number.

 Long-Term Cell Phone Contracts

-Subscription prices start at 10 EUR per month.
-If you consider buying a subscription contract, please remember that the duration of such a contract and its notice period can be rather long (usually 24 months).
+Subscription prices start at 10 EUR (11 USD) per month.
+If you consider buying a subscription contract, please remember that the duration and notice period is usually 24 months.

 Mobile Phone Rates in Germany

-Most providers cover various deals: they offer long-term contracts as well as pre-paid cards with different conditions.
-However, not all providers in Germany offer such supplementary features as those described below.
+Most providers offer various deals from long-term contracts to pre-paid cards with different conditions.
+However, not all providers in Germany offer supplementary features.

 Mobile Phone Supplements

 Some mobile phone providers offer supplements with their long-term contracts.
-In addition to your mobile phone service, you can get an additional mobile internet flat rate for your cell phone.
+In addition to your usual service plan, you can get a mobile internet flat rate for your cell phone.
 These companies can also provide you with a so-called surf stick that can be attached to your laptop’s USB port and connects it to the UMTS network.